Policy 707.05: Internal Controls

-Internal control is the responsibility of all employees of the school district.
-The superintendent, business manager, and Board secretary shall be responsible for developing internal controls designed to prevent and detect fraud, financial impropriety, or fiscal irregularities within the school district subject to review and approval by the Board.
+Internal controls are used to help ensure the integrity of district financial and accounting information.
+Adherence to district-established internal control procedures is the responsibility of all employees of the school district.
+The superintendent, business manager and board secretary shall be responsible for developing internal controls designed to prevent and detect fraud, financial impropriety, or fiscal irregularities within the school district subject to review and approval by the board.
 Administrators shall be alert for any indication of fraud, financial impropriety, or irregularity within the administrator’s area of responsibility.

-Any employee who suspects fraud, impropriety, or irregularity shall report their suspicions immediately to his/her immediate supervisor, or the superintendent.
-The immediate supervisor or the superintendent shall have primary responsibility for any necessary investigations and shall coordinate investigative efforts with the Board’s legal counsel, auditing firm, and other internal or external departments and agencies, including law enforcement officials, as the superintendent may deem appropriate.
+Any employee who suspects fraud, impropriety, or irregularity shall report their suspicions immediately to his/her immediate supervisor, and the superintendent.
+The superintendent and board president shall have primary responsibility for any necessary investigations and shall coordinate investigative efforts with the board’s legal counsel, auditing firm, the Auditor of State’s office and other internal or external departments and agencies, including law enforcement officials, as the superintendent may deem appropriate.

-In the event the concern or complaint involves the superintendent, the concern shall be brought to the attention of the Board president who shall be empowered to contact the Board’s legal counsel, insurance agent, auditing firm, and any other agency to investigate the concern or complaint.
+In the event the concern or complaint involves the superintendent, the concern shall be brought to the attention of the board president or vice-president, who shall be empowered to contact the board’s legal counsel, Auditor of State’s office, insurance agent, auditing firm, and any other agency to investigate the concern or complaint.

-Upon approval of the Board, the superintendent may contact the State Auditor or elect to employ the school district’s auditing firm or State Auditor to conduct a complete or partial forensic/internal control/SAS99 audit annually or otherwise as often as deemed necessary.
+The superintendent or board president shall ensure the Auditor of State’s office is notified as required by law of any suspected embezzlement, theft or other financial irregularity pursuant to Iowa law.
+The superintendent and/or board president in coordination with the Auditor of State’s office, will determine whether to conduct a complete or partial audit.
 The superintendent is authorized to order a complete forensic audit if, in the superintendent’s judgment, such an audit would be useful and beneficial to the school district.
-The superintendent shall ensure the State Auditor is notified of any suspected embezzlement or theft pursuant to Iowa law.
-In the event, there is an investigation, records will be maintained for use in the investigation.
-Individuals found to have altered or destroyed records will be subject to disciplinary action, up to, and including termination.
+In the event there is an investigation, records will be maintained for use in the investigation.
+Individuals found to have altered or destroyed records will be subject to disciplinary action, up to and including termination.